EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

          echo "The file $block_device is not a block special file." fi
       ```
-   **-c operator:** This operator checks whether a file is a character special file or not.
+   - **c operator:** This operator checks whether a file is a character special file or not.
 It returns true if it is a character special file otherwise false. <br>
       ```
       if [ -c "$device_file" ]; then
          echo "The file $device_file is a character special file."